-The majority of American egg farmers voluntarily participate in UEP Certified, choosing to open their farms to independent auditors.
-Eggs from farms that participate in the UEP Certified program feature the UEP Certified seal on the egg carton.
+More than 90 percent of eggs produced in the U.S. come from farms that voluntarily participate in UEP Certified, choosing to open their farms to independent auditors.
+Eggs from certified farms feature the UEP Certified seal on the egg carton.

 United Egg Producers (UEP) is a cooperative of U.S. egg farmers working collaboratively to address legislative, regulatory and advocacy issues impacting the industry through active farmer-member leadership, a unified voice and partnership across the agriculture community.
 UEP’s farmer-members work to provide for the health and well-being of their birds; to produce safe, nutritious, high-quality eggs; and to manage their farms responsibly with best on-farm management practices.
 Leadership of and participation in the UEP Certified program by the vast majority of egg producers further demonstrates a broad commitment to the care of egg-laying hens.
 UEP also manages the national Egg Safety Center, a leading resource for consumer and industry information on the safe production of eggs and prevention of disease.
-Formed in 1968, UEP members represent more than 90 percent of US egg production.
+Formed in 1968, UEP members represent 95 percent of US egg production.

 Over 20 years ago, in 1999, UEP convened an independent, unpaid Scientific Advisory Committee to evaluate egg-laying hen well-being standards, review existing research, conduct new research and recommend changes for egg farms.
 The first recommendations from this advisory committee became the foundation for UEP Certified.
 The advisory committee continues today, for ongoing review of new research and modern egg farm standards, used for continuous improvement of the UEP Certified program.advisory committee